 The View from the HillThe buildings surrounding the hill were designed by one of the most famous Renaissance artists - Michelangelo.
 He built a lot of buildings on Capitoline Hill, which became very significant over the years.
 Among them were the palaces of Campidoglio, facing the Old City, the Capitol Square with its wide and spectacular stairways and the Vatican compound, the World Center of Catholic Christianity.
-Dating back to the Renaissance Era the hill has the Capitoline Museum, the National Museum holding classical works of art, archeology and science.
+Dating back to the Renaissance Era the hill had the Capitoline Museum, the National Museum holding classical works of art, archeology and science.

-Another interesting place on the hill is the Capitoline Jupiter temple, the most important and impressive temple of ancient Rome.
+Another interesting place on the hill is the Capitoline Jupiter Temple, the most important and impressive temple of ancient Rome.
 A lot of stories have been told about this place, stories of murders, betrayals, wars, politics and inheritance.